akamai/terraform-provider-akamai/docs/resources/cps_dv_enrollment.md

       * `city` - (Required) The city where your organization resides.
       * `organization` - (Required The name of your company or organization.
 Enter the name as it appears in all legal documents and as it appears in the legal entity filing.
       * `organizational_unit` - (Required) Your organizational unit.
+      * `preferred_trust_chain` - (Optional) The preferred trust chain will be included by CPS with the leaf certificate in the TLS handshake.
+If the field does not have a value, whichever trust chain Akamai chooses will be used by default.
       * `state` - (Required) 	Your state or province.
 * `network_configuration` - (Required) The network information and TLS Metadata you want CPS to use to push the completed certificate to the network.